lab-core/multimodal-viewer/python/README.md

 This package provides an interface to the [multimodalsim simulation project](https://pypi.org/project/multimodalsim/), allowing you to run and visualize simulations easily through a web interface.

+Some basic simulation input data are available, but you can also provide your own data to run custom simulations.

 ## Usage

 You have access to several commands that will allow you to run the project easily.